 Drug Awareness and Education Program

 To assist employees and students in understanding and avoiding the perils of drug and alcohol abuse, Barry University has a Drug-Free Awareness Program.
-The University uses this program in an ongoing educational effort to prevent and eliminate drug and alcohol abuse that may affect the campus.
-The Drug-Free Awareness Program includes information about (1) the dangers of drug and alcohol abuse in the workplace; (2) the university's Drug and Alcohol Abuse Policy; (3) the availability of treatment and counseling; and (4) the sanctions the University will impose for violations of its Drug and Alcohol Abuse Policy.
-The University's Center for Counseling and Psychological Services also offers assistance to students dealing with drug and/or alcohol abuse.
+The university uses this program in an ongoing educational effort to prevent and eliminate drug and alcohol abuse that may affect the campus.
+The Drug-Free Awareness Program includes information about (1) the dangers of drug and alcohol abuse in the workplace; (2) the university's Drug and Alcohol Abuse Policy; (3) the availability of treatment and counseling; and (4) the sanctions the university will impose for violations of its Drug and Alcohol Abuse Policy.
+The university's Counseling Center also offers assistance to students dealing with drug and/or alcohol abuse.

 Federal and State Laws

 The Florida State Statutes on drug and alcohol abuse are based upon and are consistent with current federal statutes, which are found in Title 21 and 27 of the United States Code.

 Barry University adheres to Florida Statutes Chapter 562 which details the Florida laws on alcoholic beverages and related penalties (misdemeanor, felony).
 These statutes include selling, giving or serving alcoholic beverages to persons under 21 years of age (562.11) and for possession of alcoholic beverages by persons under 21 years of age (562.11).
 It is unlawful for any person to misrepresent or misstate his or her age.
 This includes the manufacture or use of false identification.
 Use of altered identification for the purpose of procuring alcoholic beverages is a felony.
 It is unlawful for any person to consume or possess open containers of alcoholic beverages while in municipal parks, playgrounds, sidewalks, or streets.
 It is unlawful for a person to be found in the state of intoxication on a street or public place while within the city limits.
 It is unlawful for a person to drive while under the influence of alcohol or other drugs.
 Penalties include: (a) a mandatory revocation of license for 180 days for the first conviction; (b) fines of up to $1,000 to $2,000 for the first offense depending on Body Alcohol Level; (d) imprisonment of not more than six months.